-The Report given by the Auditors forms part of the Annual Report.
-There is no qualification, reservation, adverse remark or disclaimer given by the Auditors in their Report.
+The report given by the auditor's forms part of the Annual Report.
+There is no qualification, reservation, adverse remark or disclaimer given by the auditor's in their report.

-25. MAINTENANCE OF COST RECORDS
+24. MAINTENANCE OF COST RECORDS

 The Company is not required to maintain cost records as specified by the Central Government under sub-section (1) of Section 148 of the Companies Act 2013.